kdmurray/ping-pong/README.md

 # ping-pong
-A simple DDNS client for Digital Ocean
+A simple DDNS client for the Digital Ocean DNS API

 # Introduction
 This project provides a simple DDNS client written in node to update DNS records via the Digital Ocean API